Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;With this we have reached an important point.
 Basically we can finally test that this whole mess is working though we probably want to added a couple things first.
-So lets add the following to the deconstructor:
+So let's add the following to the deconstructor:

 ```C++
 DrW_SDL2::~DrW_SDL2(){